L3viathan/schikanoeschen/english.md

 If there are no cards in the main+side stacks anymore, a player signals the end of their move by knocking on the table.
 This can't be mistaken for a regular knock, since they are an active player.

+##Playing with a chess clock
+Schikanöschen can be played with a chess clock, then the following rules are added:

+- In the beginning of the game the chess clock is set to agreed-upon times, but not startet yet.
+Once the initial state has been dealt out, and it is therefore clear who will start the game, the passive player starts the game by starting the chess clock.
+- When the turn of a player is over, that player switches the chess clock to the opposing side.
+- Whose turn it is is decided _not_ by the chess clock, i.e. if someone forgets to switch the chess clock, they can't complain
+- If A knocks during the turn of B (and the knocking is legitimate), it's the job of B to switch the chess clock.
+The turn of A immediately starts.
+- If the time runs out on a player, that player lost the game.
+- If during 5 seconds the chess clock is switched more than five times, any player can immediately force a remis.